PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-24-pasting-data-into-postgres.md

 >>
 ```

-Copy and paste the data from above (exluding the lines starting with "#") and press enter.
+Copy and paste the data from above (excluding the lines starting with "#") and press enter.
 Then enter backslash followed by a period.

 Here's what it looked like when I did so: